 - Stress: stress is the most common cause of both nocturnal bruxism and daytime bruxism.
-Clenching is known to be a normal human response to significant stress, people have very stress occupations such as law enforcement, military, and healthcare personnel and who are more susceptible to stress are at risk of frequent clenching and grinding that causes headaches, toothaches, and enamel erosion.
+Clenching is known to be a normal human response to significant stress, people who have very stressful occupations such as law enforcement, military, and healthcare personnel, and who are more susceptible to stress are at risk of frequent clenching and grinding that causes headaches, toothaches, and enamel erosion.

 - Misaligned bite: misaligned, missing, or crooked teeth can lead to clenching and grinding of the teeth while awake.

 - Excessive caffeine or alcohol use: excessive intake or consumption of a significant amount of caffeine (present in coffee, chocolate, and sodas) and alcohol can lead to grinding of the teeth during the day.